top 0

 Go on a glamping experience

-Who wants to spend a few hours pitching a tent in this unbearable summer heat?
+Who wants to spend a few hours pitching a tent?
 Not us, so why not stay in a ready-made tent or caravan equipped with a nice, comfortable bed and air-conditioning so you can get the best of both worlds?
 Glamping in Hong Kong may be one of the most underrated activities to do.
 All you have to do is set aside a pleasant weekend and commit to the (barely) outdoor experience of glamping.
 Check out our guide to understand the range of glamping options in Hong Kong.

 Photo: Baiterek Media (via Shutterstock)